ogham/rust-ansi-term/README.md

 ## Bold, underline, background, and other styles

-For anything more complex than plain foreground colour changes, you need to construct `Style` objects themselves, rather than beginning with a `Colour`.
+For anything more complex than plain foreground colour changes, you need to construct `Style` values themselves, rather than beginning with a `Colour`.
 You can do this by chaining methods based on a new `Style`, created with `Style::new()`.
 Each method creates a new style that has that specific property set.
 For example: